richardturnnidge/starship_sentinel/README.md

 This game was written in C with [AgonDev](https://github.com/AgonPlatform/agondev).

+Download the `starship_sentinal.bin` binary file, put it onto your SD card, and run it.

 ## How to play

 Press any key to move on from the splash screen.